-Over the past year we’ve had the pleasure to create great audio video system updates for our clients, tailoring each project to the client’s specific needs.
-Today, I’m going to share some of our projects from this last year and describe ways we’ve updated old technologies and let growth fuel innovation.
-Check back next month for Part 2.
+In recent years, we’ve had the pleasure to create some great audio video system updates for our clients.
+Audio video technology has come a long way in the last few years, and our clients are often surprised and occasionally blown away by how much we can customize a project to their specific needs.
+Today, I’m going to share some of our projects and describe ways we’ve updated old technologies.

 School gymnasiums act as multi-function event spaces.
 They must transition from a pep rally or athletic event to a graduation space.
 A week later the same gym may house a speaker stage or an arts performance.
 Ease of transition and usability are key factors in these multi-use facilities.

 Our audio video system update for a school gymnasium in Alexandria, MN optimized the space for a variety of its regular uses.
 We installed a 3x3 video wall synced with AirMedia, allowing anyone with a mobile device or laptop to wirelessly connect, and using a passcode, display their data on the video wall.

 The gym features multiple audio speaker zones.
 With audio zones, users decide which speakers have output at any time.
 For example: During athletic events they can allow partial audio so output is only above the bleachers, and during graduation ceremonies users enable full audio, which fills the space evenly with clear, crisp audio throughout.
 This audio system also includes microphone input plates for wired mics to feed directly into the distribution system as well as wireless mics with antennas.